mura-orz/xcp1/README.md

  - It is not Free Software.
  - It is not granted for any use to any others.
  - It is just only for my hobby.
+ - It designates to simple use of modern C++20.
- - It cannot satisfy actual requirements.
+ - It cannot always satisfy all the requirements on actual usages.
  - It is not efficient for actual purpose.
- - It is just "as is" and no warranty and garranty for any use and damage of any one.
+ - It is just "as is" and no warranty and no garranty for any use and damage of any one.
  - It complies with the laws and regulations of Japan.

 ## Environments